What is cloud detection and response (CDR)?

 In hybrid environments, CDR helps you track interactions between cloud and on-prem systems, like when a cloud workload reaches into your internal network or vice versa.
 It also supports consistent policy enforcement, so you don’t have to manage detection rules in different consoles.

 If your teams deploy apps across clouds or rely on shared CI/CD infrastructure, CDR gives you a way to see what’s happening end-to-end.
-You don’t just detect threats in one environment.
-You understand how they move, what they target and where to respond.
+You detect threats in one environment and understand how they move, what they target, and where to respond.

 CDR and exposure management

 Cloud detection and response shows you what’s happening.
-Exposure management helps you decide what matters most.
+Exposure management helps you see and understand what matters most.
 When you combine both, your team can move faster with less noise and more confidence.

 That’s critical because all alerts aren’t the same.
 A failed login to a noncritical test workload doesn’t carry the same weight as an unusual API call on a production-facing database.